Sesihle-Goniwe/studynest/README.md

 - **User Profiles** – Student information, modules, and preferences
 - **Study Groups** – Group details and members
 - **Topics, Chapters, and Materials** – Learning materials and progress tracking
-- **Notifications & Reminders** – Alerts for sessions and deadlines
+- **Notifications & Reminders** – Alerts for sessions and reminders

 ---